How to Start Investing with Little Money

 One of the best ways for beginners to invest in stocks is via mutual funds inside an employee-sponsored 401(k) plan.
 Contributions are automatically deducted from your paycheck, and the money is invested broadly across the stock market.

 If you have spare cash and want to invest outside of traditional retirement accounts, there are a number of beginner investing apps that cater to new investors.
-Acorns, Robinhood, and TD Ameritrade are good examples of this kind of micro-investing app.
+Acorns and Robinhood are good examples of this kind of micro-investing app.
 They have a simple sign-up process to open a trading account and begin investing.

 While we typically recommend a mutual fund or index fund investing for beginners, if you’re looking to invest in individual company stocks, we recommend thorough research and starting very small.